 Where to start?

-Some Trails, such as Central Geelong Trails, are circular, so you can join them at any point.
+Some Trails, such as Central Geelong Trails, are circular, so you can join them at any point, simply follow the numbers.

 Others, like the Bayside Bollards Trail, are best started at either end.

-Visit Central Geelong website for a Central Geelong Parking Map.
+Visit the Central Geelong website for a Central Geelong Parking Map.